rawhat/mist/README.md

 }
 ```

-You can return chunked responses using the `mist/http.{Chunked}` response body
+You can return chunked responses using the `mist.{chunked_response}` method.
-type.
 This takes an `Iterator(BitBuilder)` and handles sending the initial
 response, and subsequent chunks in the proper format as they are emitted from
 the iterator.
+The iterator must be finite.

 If you need something a little more complex or custom, you can always use the
 helpers exported by the various `glisten`/`mist` modules.